Please read this page about taking my exams!

 - the OS consists of a whole bunch of things, and the kernel is - like the name implies - the kind of “center” of it.

-- the kernel also keeps track of which resources on the system are being used by which processes - that’s the file descriptor table per-process, but also a bunch of other things (virtual memory map per-process, thread descriptions per-thread, etc.)
+- the kernel keeps track of which resources on the system are being used by which processes - that’s the file descriptor table per-process, but also a bunch of other things (virtual memory map per-process, thread descriptions per-thread, etc.)

 - scheduling decides who runs next, and for how long